arfaram/ezmenubundle/README.md

 # Menu Bundle for EzPlatform by Ibexa

 `EzPlatformMenuBundle` allows you to create multi level navigation.
-This bundle is implemented on the same way like the backend navigation and is siteaccess aware.
+This bundle is Event driven and implemented on the same way like the backend navigation and is siteaccess aware.

 ## Features